Woonona

 Table Chart PROFILE FAQ

-Woonona has a typical household mix, with a fairly typical median household size
+Woonona has a typical household mix, with a higher-than-average median household size

 Family households constitute 70.8% of all households, including 33.5% couples with children, 25.1% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 29.2%, with lone person households at 27.4% and group households comprising 1.9%.
-The median household size is 2.5 people, which aligns with the Rest of NSW average.
+Non-family households account for 29.2%, with lone person households at 27.4% and group households comprising 1.9%.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households